imprvhub/entercinema/README.md

 - **Feat: Sign In with Google**
   - Add functionality in the backend (Django) to allow users to sign in with Google.

+- **Feat(advanced-search): Add 'With Watch Providers' Parameter**
+  - Implement a dropdown in the advanced search to filter TV shows by watch provider (Apple TV+, Disney+, Hulu, Max, Netflix, Prime Video).
+  - Ensure the dropdown is visible only when 'TV Show' is selected, and pass the selected provider ID to the TMDB API call.

 ### Attributions